Serhiy Rebrov: Tottenham Hotspur

+West Ham United

 Subsequently, Rebrov signed a one-year contract with West Ham United in the Championship after his contract with Tottenham expired.
 He scored just once in the league for West Ham, the winner in a 3–2 win over Watford on 27 November 2004.
 He also scored once in the League Cup against Notts County.

 Return to Dynamo Kyiv

-On 1 June 2005, Rebrov became a free agent after declining to re-sign and two days later he signed a new two-year contract with Dynamo Kyiv, with the option of a one-year extension.
-In the new 2005–06 season, Rebrov became Dynamo's top scorer with 13 goals, two behind league joint top scorers Brandão and Okoduwa, despite playing in midfield.
-Rebrov also topped the league in points, with goals and assists – and was named player of the season according to a poll of team managers and captains.
+On 1 June 2005, Rebrov became a free agent, after declining to re-sign; two days, later he signed a new two-year contract with Dynamo Kyiv, with the option of a one-year extension.
+In the 2005–06 season, Rebrov became Dynamo's top scorer with 13 goals, two behind league joint top scorers Brandão and Okoduwa, despite playing in midfield.
+Rebrov also topped the league in points, with goals and assists – and was named player of the season, according to a poll of team managers and captains.

 In July 2007, Rebrov became Dynamo's captain.
 In the 2007–08 season, he was mostly benched, starting only seven out of eighteen matches before the winter break.
 His contribution in some games was heavily criticised by the press.
 It was reported that Rebrov could move to Arsenal Kyiv during the transfer window.
 However, under new manager Yuri Semin, Rebrov started all games and was named best player at the close season Channel One Cup.
-In February 2008, Dynamo president Ihor Surkis stated that the club was planning talks with Rebrov with a view of extending his contract.
+In February 2008, Dynamo president Ihor Surkis stated that the club was planning talks with Rebrov, with a view to extending his contract.
 Shortly thereafter, Rebrov received an offer of a two-year contract from Russian Premier League club Rubin Kazan.

 Rubin Kazan

-On 3 March 2008, Dynamo announced that Rebrov had signed a two-year contract with Rubin Kazan and would join the new club at the end of the season, in summer 2008.
+On 3 March 2008, Dynamo announced that Rebrov had signed a two-year contract with Rubin Kazan, and would join the new club at the end of the season, in the summer of 2008.
 With the Russian season starting in spring, Rubin eventually agreed to a $1 million compensation with Dynamo for Rebrov's early release from his contract.
-He was part of the team that won the 2008 Russian Premier League for the first time in Rubin's history, playing in midfield in 24 out of his team's 30 league matches and scoring 5 goals.
+He was part of the team that won the 2008 Russian Premier League for the first time in Rubin's history, playing in midfield in 24 out of his team's 30 league matches, and scoring five goals.

 Retirement

 Rebrov's retirement was announced on 20 July 2009.
-At the same time, he became an assistant manager at the Dynamo Kyiv reserves team.
-During his career, he played in various European Leagues with 423 games recorded and 145 goals netted.
+At the same time, he became an assistant manager at the Dynamo Kyiv reserves.
+During his career, he played in various European leagues, with 423 games recorded and 145 goals netted.
 His career achievements resulted in him being inducted into the Viktor Leonenko Hall of Fame in March 2012.